Area of Specialization Requirements

 Any two (2) other Africana Studies courses

-- ANTH UN1002 Interpretation of Culture or ANTH UN1007 Origins of Human Society
+- ANTH UN1002 Interpretation of Culture or ANTH UN1007 Origins of Human Society (1002 is for students interested in contemporary cultures; 1007 for those inclined to think historically and archaeologically)

 - One introductory studio course (either UN1020, UN3101 or UN3103)